 Information for students seeking contracts:

-I prioritize contracts with students working in animation, and with students with whom I have worked in a previous program.
+I prioritize contracts with students working in animation, students with whom I have worked in a previous program and students who contact me to initiate developing a contract by at least week five of the preceding quarter.

 Individual Learning Contracts are not the place to begin learning animation.
 You need to have taken at least one quarter of college level animation before attempting an ILC that includes animation production.

-Prerequisites for doing an animation ILC with me are one Evergreen interdisciplinary program and junior or senior status.
+Prerequisites for doing an animation ILC with me are one Evergreen interdisciplinary program (preferably two or more quarters) and junior or senior status.

 I am usually available to take contracts in summer session.

 Here are things you need to provide when requesting my support for your ILC: